sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Specs/Stream_Spec.md

 This document will outline the proposed additions for supporting stream operations within Titanium mobile, types that will support stream operations, API changes and source examples.

-A separate spec exists that outlines encoding support for numeric and string values.
+{{% alert title="💡 Hint" color="info" %}}A separate spec exists that outlines encoding support for numeric and string values.
 The [Encoding Spec](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Specs/Encoding_Spec/) enables the addition of reading and writing of numeric and string values along with support for specific encoding.
-In the future, we plan to support the ability for a developer to define their own stream types that can be used alongside the native Titanium streams.
+In the future, we plan to support the ability for a developer to define their own stream types that can be used alongside the native Titanium streams.{{% /alert %}}

 ## Justification